-──────────────────────────────────────────────────────────────────────────────────────────────────────────────

-download per capita

-Model 7 Model 8 Model 9 Model 10 Model 11

-─────────────────────────────────────────────────────────────────────────────────────────

-(Intercept) 6.438 *** 6.295 *** -0.167 6.353 *** 4.050 ***

-(0.794) (0.838) (2.468) (0.802) (1.110)

-log(gdp_pps) 0.247 ** 0.242 ** 0.175 * 0.258 ** 0.490 ***

-(0.077) (0.081) (0.075) (0.078) (0.105)

-researcher_employm 0.697 *** 0.683 *** 0.515 *** 0.702 ***

-ent_pct (0.057) (0.063) (0.097) (0.055)

-internet_use_banki -0.011 *** -0.017 *** -0.009 ** -0.003

-ng_pc (0.003) (0.004) (0.003) (0.005)

-internet_purchases -0.006

-_last_year_pc (0.003)

-log(disposable_inc 0.783 **

-ome) (0.281)

-edu_attainment_tot 0.007

-al (0.009)

-gerd -0.070 0.059

-(0.053) (0.076)

-───────────────────────────────────────────────────────────────────────────────────────────

-null.deviance 2990524.371 2990524.371 2990524.371 2990524.371 2990524.371

-res. deviance 1415805.433 1507337.393 1337655.185 1396838.896 2455507.137

-─────────────────────────────────────────────────────────────────────────────────────────────────────────────

-*** p < 0.001; ** p < 0.01; * p < 0.05.

-Table 7: European models I. (DV: download per capita)

-In Model 7, which is our base model, all independent variables are highly significant and we explain ~72% of the variance.
-The per capita downloads grow with GDP, as well as with the share of researchers in the workforce.
-On the other hand, shadow library usage is moderated by internet proficiency.

 The interpretation of the former two effects is straightforward and in line with the findings of our global models.
 Shadow library usage is positively correlated with income.
 It is also intuitive that the researcher population drives shadow library demand.
 The negative sign of internet proficiency variable, however, demands some explanation.
 That variable can be a proxy of many different online skills: better knowledge of digital piracy, including the use of shadow libraries; skills to use the internet for online purchases; and skills for hiding the traces of illicit activities, via the use of Virtual Private Networks, and TOR browsing.
 VPNs and the TOR network allow users to preserve their online privacy by routing their online traffic through a number of intermediary computers to a random exit point on the internet.
 This has the implication that traffic from such services associated with a particular IP address and geographic location usually originates elsewhere.

 To further explore what the online banking variable may refer to, we replaced it with the percentage of population that used the internet for online shopping in Model 8.
 The intuitive assumption here was that a negative relationship (a replacement effect) exists between online shopping and digital piracy.
 Though the sign of the variable was negative, the relationship was not significant.
 Since online shopping and online banking variables are highly correlated (Pearsons’s: 0.86, p < .001), we can assume that online banking already captures some of that effect.